myclau/tgx03t10ak-rate-limiting/README.md

 I have already reduce the time from more than 60 sec -> 47-50 sec -> 28-31 sec, I will be glad if I can find some way to make it quicker.

+From the console, I checked the time spend:
+1. For rule 1 : any ip request `/login` `20` times in past `10 minutes` (current time -> last 600s) `ban` these ip for `2 hour`
+15 sec for grepping log for last 10 mins in access.log, 5 sec for processing condition
+2. For rule 2: any ip request `/*` `100` times in past `10 minutes` (current time -> last 600s) `ban` these ip for `1 hour`
+As will reuse temp log from (1) so grep log is 0 sec , and 5 sec for processing condition
+3. For rule 3: any ip request `/*` `40` times in past `1 minutes` (current time -> last 60s) `ban` these ip for `10 minutes`
+2 sec for grepping log , 3 sec for processing condition

+So the bottle neck seems is on grepping log for last 10 mins , it need to take 15 sec